-- Members of staff readily available for pupils who wish to discuss issues and concerns and suggest mindfulness and wellbeing activities. - Each class has an emotions board, which enables pupils to communicate, very visually, how they are feeling and when they may require support.
+- Trailblazers, our mental health support team, work closely with school to provide support which enables emotional and mental wellness.
+Sessions are delivered on a whole-school, class, group or individual basis, where needed. - Members of staff are readily available for pupils who wish to discuss issues and concerns and suggest mindfulness and wellbeing activities. - Each class has an emotions board, which enables pupils to communicate, very visually, how they are feeling and when they may require support. - Our website (SEMH section of SEND page) provides a number of activities that support and promote emotional well-being, along with links to external agencies and local authority support pathways.